5G-MAG/Getting-Started/pages/5g-media-streaming/tutorials/metrics-reporting.md

 # Tutorial - QoE Metrics Reporting

 {: .inshort }
-> This tutorial allows to:
-> - Use QoE Metrics Reporting for 5G Media Streaming
+This tutorial allows to: Use QoE Metrics Reporting for 5G Media Streaming.

 QoE Metrics Reporting allows the Quality of Experience of media streaming sessions to be logged by the 5GMS System and exposed for analysis.
 The 5G-MAG Reference Tools support the scenario in which the metrics collection and reporting is